Saints Row: New Hades

 Saints Row: Gat Out Of Hell takes place in New Hades, the capital city of Hell.
 It is much smaller than any of the cities in past games and, as a result of its harsh location, is very basic in its design.
 The city is optimised for the game's new flying mechanic and its activity-based story.
 Instead of water, the city's islands are surrounded by lava, and in the centre, there is a massive tower that has a large hole above it, presumably the entry point to Hell.

+Santo Ileso

+Saints Row (2022) takes place in the desert city of Santo Ileso, which is loosely based on Las Vegas.

 Other media

 Film

 In 2009, rapper 50 Cent announced that he was working on writing a screenplay and optioning the rights for a Saints Row film.

 A Saints Row film was announced to be in pre-production in April 2019, with production by Fenix Studios, Koch Media and Occupant Entertainment.
 F. Gary Gray is set to direct the film with a screenplay written by Greg Russo.
 Russo has stated that the film will be influenced by both The Warriors and Escape from New York.